adamghill/django-unicorn/docs/source/templates.md

 <input type="text" id="someFancyId" unicorn:model="name"></input>
 ```

-However, setting the same `id` on two elements with the same `unicorn:model` won't work.
-The `unicorn:key` attribute can be used to make sure that the elements can be synced as expected.
+The `unicorn:key` attribute can be used when multiple elements have the same `id`.

 ```html
 <!-- missing-updates.html -->